Bsrichawla/bsrichawla.github.io/README.md

 [ORCID](https://orcid.org/0000-0002-5301-4102)

 ## 🌟 Biography
 Bahadar Srichawla is a current resident physician in the department of neurology at the University of Massachusetts Chan Medical School.
-His research interests are deeply rooted in the reurological sciences.
+His research interests are deeply rooted in the neurological sciences.
 And is particularly specialized in:

 **Neurocritical Care:** Focusing on advanced treatments and interventions for critically ill neurological patients.